Pathrosinte Padappukal

 Pathrosinte Padappukal is a 2022 Indian Malayalam-language comedy-drama film directed by Afsal Abdul Latheef.
 The screenplay of the film is written by Dinoy Paulose.
-The film features Sharaf U Dheen, Grace Antony, Naslen K. Gafoor, Dinoy Paulose and Ranjita Menon.
+The film features Sharaf U Dheen, Grace Antony, Naslen, Dinoy Paulose and Ranjita Menon.
+The film is set in Vypin.

 Plot

 Pathrose who works in a gas agency, has a family consisting of his wife and four children.
 Tony, who is the second among them is the central character.
 He is a lazy lad who doesn't do any works and enjoys his life.
 The eldest son Sony is a traveler and the youngest son Bonnie is a thief.
 They have one sister named Neenu who is a student.
 The arrival of Tony's grandmother and the following interesting incidents that revolve around their lives forms the plot of the story.
 Tony who falls in love with his neighbor girl and best friend Ammu and the intriguing events that occurs as the result adds further twists to the story.